-Fulfillment The process of responding to a response.
+Fulfilment is The process of responding to a response.
 This could be completing a request for information, or it could be the completion of an order.

 Insert An additional piece of marketing that goes along with or is inserted into another piece of marketing.
 Often used in Direct Mail Marketing to offset the cost by allowing another advertiser to ride along with your marketing in the same envelope with no additional mailing costs.

-Invalid record Any customer or prospect record with does not conform to the rules of a list.
+Invalid Record Any customer or prospect record with does not conform to the rules of a list.
 This may be due to incorrect address information, missing data, spelling errors, or invalid email or phone numbers.

 List A collection of names, addresses, and contact details of people or companies having a common interest, characteristics or activity.

 List Broker An organisation offering a variety of lists for rental or purchase.

 List-cleaning Updating a list for accuracy and deleting any known businesses or contacts that are no longer in existence or valid.
 At this time additional data can also be added with meets the list specifications.

 Mail house A service that provides various levels of mail processing, from providing a mailing list to complete processing and mailing.
 Most provide addressing, labelling, folding, collating, assembling, sorting, and inserting services.

 Merge/Purge The process of adding two or more lists into a single list, making sure any duplicates are discarded.